SC lawmakers consider measure to end shackling pregnant inmates

-COLUMBIA — Pregnant inmates in state prisons and locally run detention centers could soon be able to give birth virtually free of restraints — a practice one lawmaker called “a shock.”
+COLUMBIA — Pregnant inmates in state prisons and locally run detention centers could soon be able to give birth virtually free of restraints.

 Currently, the state is one of six without such a law.